groovey/Documentation/README.md

 ## Permission

-Make the file is is_executable.
+Make the file is `executable`.

     $ chmod +x groovey
     $ groovey

-    or simply call php interpreter
+    or simply call the php interpreter

     $ php groovey

 ## Init

-Setups the documentation folder and your markdown folder.
-These will create a folder called `markdown` and a `config.yml` file.
+Initialize the documentation folder and your markdown folder.
+This will create a folder called `markdown` and a `config.yml` file.
 All these files can be found under your root folder `./docs/*`

     $ groovey doc:init

+You can now place all your content files under `./docs/markdown`.

 ## Build

-Compile all your markdown files to .html files on the destination folder
+Compile all your markdown files to .html files.

     $ groovey doc:build

 ## Custom Site Configuration

-After you have run `groovey doc:init`. `config.yml` file is generated automatically.
+After you have run `groovey doc:init`.
+A `config.yml` file is generated automatically.

 `project_name` refers to your awesome documentation.